ahmedsamyh/vmomo/README.md

 > msbuild -p:configuration<Debug|Release> build\vsmomo.sln
 > bin\<config>\vsmomo.exe
 ```
-You can also open the VS solution file (.sln) directly and build with Visual Studio<s>(If you want to wait eternally for it to open)</s> and build it (is doing the same thing).
+You can also open the VS solution file (.sln) directly and build with Visual Studio<s>(If you want to wait eternally for it to open)</s> and build it.

 ## Dependencies
 - [premake5 (version 5.0.0-beta2 and up)](https://github.com/premake/premake-core/releases/download/v5.0.0-beta2/premake-5.0.0-beta2-windows.zip)